 Not of this World

-So whilst Jophar Vorin does not appear to have been a time traveller, it is odd that he could converse in a form of broken German.
+So whilst Jophar Vorin does not appear to have been a time traveller, how can we explain his ability to communicate in a form of broken German?

-One of the languages of his people he described as Abramian, which is clearly related to Abram, or Abraham, perhaps hinting of a link to Hebrew origins.
+One of the languages of his people he described as Abramian, which is highly suggestive of Abram, or Abraham, perhaps hinting of a link to Hebrew origins.
 Abram means ‘high father’ in Hebrew, whilst Abraham means ‘father of many’ nations.

-This unusual individual’s Christian name, Jophar, is also similar to Joseph, which some people called him at the time.
-But it is even closer to Japheth, one of Noah’s sons, whose name means something like ‘wide expansion’ – highly appropriate considering much of today’s humanity is still believed by many to be descended from Japheth and his two brothers, Ham and Shem.
+This unusual individual’s Christian name, Jophar, might have been interpreted as Joseph, which indeed some people called him at the time.
+However, it is even closer to Japheth, one of Noah’s sons, whose name means something like ‘wide expansion’ – highly appropriate considering much of humanity today is still believed (by some) to be descended from Japheth and his two brothers, Ham and Shem.